Hamilton Fish

-Hamilton Fish (August 3, 1808 – September 7, 1893) was an American politician who served as the 16th Governor of New York from 1849 to 1850, a United States Senator from New York from 1851 to 1857 and the 26th United States Secretary of State from 1869 to 1877.
-Fish is recognized as the "pillar" of the presidency of Ulysses S. Grant and considered one of the best U.S. Secretaries of State by scholars, known for his judiciousness and efforts towards reform and diplomatic moderation.
-Fish settled the controversial Alabama Claims with Great Britain through his development of the concept of international arbitration.

-Fish and Grant kept the United States out of war with Spain over Cuban independence by coolly handling the volatile Virginius Incident.
-In 1875, Fish initiated the overthrow of the Hawaiian Kingdom that would ultimately lead to Hawaiian statehood, by having negotiated a reciprocal trade treaty for the island nation's sugar production.
-He also organized a peace conference and treaty in Washington D.C. between South American countries and Spain.
-Fish worked with James Milton Turner, America's first African American consul, to settle the Liberian-Grebo War in 1876.
-President Grant said he trusted Fish the most for political advice.
+Hamilton Fish (August 3, 1808 – September 7, 1893) was an American statesman who served as the sixteenth governor of New York from 1849 to 1850, a United States senator from New York from 1851 to 1857, and the 26th U.S. secretary of state from 1869 to 1877.
+Fish was the most trusted advisor to President Ulysses S. Grant and recognized as the pillar of Grant's presidency.
+He is considered one of the nation's most effective U.S. secretaries of state by scholars, known for his judiciousness and efforts towards reform and diplomatic moderation.
+He settled the controversial Alabama Claims with the United Kingdom, developing the concept of international arbitration and avoided war with Spain over Cuban independence by coolly handling the volatile Virginius incident.
+He also organized a peace conference and treaty between South American countries and Spain.
+In 1875, Fish negotiated a reciprocal trade treaty for sugar production with the Kingdom of Hawai'i, initiating the process which ended in the 1893 overthrow of the House of Kalākaua and statehood.
+Fish worked with James Milton Turner to settle the Liberia-Grebo War in 1876.

-Fish came from prominence and wealth, his family being of Dutch American heritage long-established in New York City.
-He attended Columbia College, and later passed the bar.
-Initially working as New York's commissioner of deeds, he ran unsuccessfully for New York State Assembly as a Whig candidate in 1834.
+Fish came from prominence and wealth.
+His Dutch American family was long-established in New York City.
+He attended Columbia College and later passed the New York state bar.
+Initially working as commissioner of deeds, he ran unsuccessfully for New York State Assembly as a Whig candidate in 1834.
 After marrying, he returned to politics and was elected to the U.S. House of Representatives in 1843.
 Fish ran for New York's lieutenant governor in 1846, falling to a Democratic Anti-Rent Party contender.
 When the office was vacated in 1847, Fish ran and was elected to the position.
 In 1848, he ran and was elected governor of New York, serving one term.
-In 1851, he was elected U.S. Senator for the state of New York, serving one term.
-Fish gained valuable experience serving on the U.S. Senate Committee on Foreign Relations.
-During the 1850s, he became a Republican after the Whig party dissolved.
-In terms of the slavery issue, Fish was a moderate, having disapproved of the Kansas–Nebraska Act and the expansion of slavery.
+In 1851, he was elected U.S. Senator for New York, serving one term.
+Fish gained valuable experience serving on Committee on Foreign Relations.
+Fish was a moderate on the question of maintaining or dissolving slavery; he opposed the Kansas–Nebraska Act and the expansion of slavery.